-Located on the southern coastline of Victoria, the Bellarine Peninsula Southern Coast extends from Queenscliff to the tip of Point Lonsdale at the heads of Port Phillip Bay, before following a remote coastline dune system for approximately 15 kilometres to Ocean Grove.
-It then extends to the Barwon Bluff and Barwon River estuary at Barwon Heads, and through to Breamlea.
+Areas of state significance occur along the Bellarine Peninsula Southern Coast and extend between settlement boundaries from Queenscliff through to Point Lonsdale in Port Phillip Bay, before following a remote southern coastal dune system for approximately 10 kilometres to Ocean Grove.
+It then extends along the Spit, Barwon River estuary and the Barwon Bluff at Barwon Heads, and through to Breamlea.

-This coastline has been proposed as a State Significant landscape as part of the Distinctive Area and Landscape Statement of Planning Policy (draft) (see Figure 3).
-The City is the land manager responsible for the Southeast Bellarine Coast foreshore reserve (part of Buckley Park Foreshore Reserve) from 4W to Collendina (from Fellows Road, Point Lonsdale to Bonnyvale Road, Collendina) - a strip of coastline that is approximately 5 kilometres long.
+The City is the land manager responsible for the Southeast Bellarine Coast foreshore reserve (part of Buckley Park Foreshore Reserve) from 4W to Collendina (from Fellows Road, Point Lonsdale to Bonnyvale Road, Collendina) - a narrow linear coastline area of 119 hectares that is approximately 5 kilometres long and 200 metres wide.
+This area is recognised as state significance, as highlighted in Figure 3 below.